| ICE.NFS

 workstations and /etc/hosts file on the UNIX server contain all the hostnames (of all the

 workstations and the server itself) and IP addresses that you use.
+A Name Such as \\server\SHAREXX Sometimes

 Appears Instead of the Correct Name of a UNIX Directory